oluseguncodess/learn-typescript/OOP/notes.md

 #### Similiarities and differences between Private and Protected Keywords
 Private and protected are similar because they don't allow you access data.
 There difference is that priavte doesn't allow you access a class's data from it's sub-classes while protected does.

+NOTE --> One thing he said about creating sub-classes what that if you what to know a sub-class, use the IS-A test.
+This sub-class, is it actually the class too?
+Is a Tiger an animal, if yes, that's a sub-class.
+For properties, the HAS-A test works.
+A Tiger HAS-A stripe doesn't make a Tiger a Stripe!